kirti-github/colorectal_histology_classification/README.md

 Loss function --> categorical_crossentropy, usually used for multi class classification batch size --> 200 .
 Higher batch size would result in faster convergence. epochs --> Since model checkpoint is used, the algorithm converged at the end of 476 epochs.
+The dataset is split as 70% training data, 15% validation and 15% test data.